 AAMC SJT 2020 Operational Pilot

-In collaboration with two institutions, the AAMC will conduct a limited-scale operational pilot to determine: how best to administer an assessment of this type; how to integrate it into the undergraduate application process; and to better understand the ways in which it can be used to bring value to the admissions community.
+In collaboration with two of our member medical schools, the AAMC will conduct a limited-scale operational pilot to determine: how best to administer an assessment of this type; how to integrate it into the undergraduate application process; and to better understand the ways in which it can be used to bring value to the admissions community.